Clear instructions and useful links to guide you after passing your exam

 When to Expect Progress

-Once the FCC systems reopen, licenses will be issued in order of exam date.
+New licenses are issued in order of payment date.

-If you have already paid and do not see your license after several weeks, it is likely still
+If you have already paid and do not see your license after ten

 Helpful Tips